-Bree Kelly is a lawyer in the e-Discovery Analysis and Technology (e-DAT) Group and advises clients of all sizes on a variety of information governance and electronic discovery issues.
+Bree Kelly is a staff lawyer in the in the e-discovery analysis and technology (e-DAT) group and advises clients on a variety of electronic discovery and information governance issues.

 Prior to joining K&L Gates, Bree worked for two local Pacific Northwest law firms litigating a variety of issues.
 While in law school, Bree completed an externship for the Honorable Charles W. Johnson of the Washington State Supreme Court.

 - Lawyers for Civil Justice, Outstanding Contributor, 2016

 - Adjunct Professor, e-Discovery, Seattle University School of Law, 2022 - Present

 - Federal Bar Association of the Western District of Washington

 - Women in e-Discovery